kernelmachine/cbtm/README.md

 See our [fairseq fork](https://github.com/kernelmachine/sparse-upcycling) for instructions and code to train the  sparse upcycling MoE baseline.

-# Open-sourced CBTM and dense (1-cluster) models trained on C4 and S2ORC
+# Open-sourced c-BTM and dense (1-cluster) models trained on C4 and S2ORC

 ## Downloading clusterers and embedders